Claude Debussy: 1903–1918

 In 1915 Debussy underwent one of the earliest colostomy operations.
 It achieved only a temporary respite, and occasioned him considerable frustration ("There are mornings when the effort of dressing seems like one of the twelve labours of Hercules").
 He also had a fierce enemy at this period in the form of Camille Saint-Saëns, who in a letter to Fauré condemned Debussy's En blanc et noir: "It's incredible, and the door of the Institut [de France] must at all costs be barred against a man capable of such atrocities".
 Saint-Saëns had been a member of the Institut since 1881: Debussy never became one.
-His health continued to decline; he gave his final concert (the premiere of his Violin Sonata) on 14 September 1917 and became bedridden in early 1918.
+His health continued to decline; he gave his final concert on 14 September 1917 and became bedridden in early 1918.

-Debussy died on 25 March 1918 at his home.
+Debussy died of colon cancer on 25 March 1918 at his home, aged 55.
 The First World War was still raging and Paris was under German aerial and artillery bombardment.
 The military situation did not permit the honour of a public funeral with ceremonious graveside orations.
 The funeral procession made its way through deserted streets to a temporary grave at Père Lachaise Cemetery as the German guns bombarded the city.
 Debussy's body was reinterred the following year in the small Passy Cemetery sequestered behind the Trocadéro, fulfilling his wish to rest "among the trees and the birds"; his wife and daughter are buried with him.